Can You Repay A Bridging Loan Early?

 Can you repay a bridging loan early?

-Yes, lenders are usually happy to accept early repayment of their loans, but how they handle such situation can vary between different lenders.
+Yes, lenders are happy to accept early repayment of their loans, but how they handle such situation can vary between different lenders.

 Lender exit fees